Dog of Flanders (TV series)

 Dog of Flanders (フランダースの犬, Furandāsu no Inu) is a 1975 Japanese anime television series adaptation of Ouida's 1872 novel of the same name, produced by Nippon Animation.
 52 episodes were produced.
 A film version was released in 1997.

-The series represents the bond between a boy and his ever so faithful dog living in 19th century Flanders Hoboken.
-The emotional story shows the boy's struggles in life as his grandfather dies and leaves him with his dog.
-It shows how the hopes of becoming a great classical painter have been seemingly crushed by his grandfather's passing and the way he takes after that tragedy.
+The series represents the bond between a boy and his ever so faithful dog living in a 19th century Flanders village near Antwerp.
+The emotional story shows the boy's struggles in life, and his hopes of becoming a great classical painter.

 The anime series is notable for being the first official entry in the World Masterpiece Theater series (Calpis Children's Theater at the time).

 Production

-The animators conducted extensive research on 19th century Flanders Hoboken.
-Although it has to be said that a lot of features in the series are not Flemish but typically Dutch (the girl's hat and the tulips for example).
-The buildings depicted in the series were modeled after the Bokrijk open-air museum..
+The animators conducted extensive research on 19th century Flanders, although it has to be said that a lot of features in the series are not Flemish but typically Dutch (the girl's hat and the tulips for example).
+The buildings depicted in the series were modeled after the Bokrijk open-air museum.
 Although there have been some changes from the original story by Marie Louise de la Ramée, it has been faithful in keeping the storyline accurate.

 Isao Takahata and Hayao Miyazaki also worked on the series, respectively as storyboard artist and key animator for episode 15.

 Dog of Flanders aired on Fuji TV between January 5 and December 28, 1975.
-Having gone into production before Zuiyo Eizo and Nippon Animation division, episodes 1-20 and 24-26 of the anime were still originally credited to Zuiyo and broadcast in the Calpis Comic Theater series.
+Having gone into production before Zuiyo Eizo and Nippon Animation division, episodes #1–26 of the anime were still originally credited to Zuiyo and broadcast in the Calpis Comic Theater series.
 In subsequent DVD releases Calpis Children's Theater title card was kept in all 52 episodes.
-The series was repeated daily in early mornings in 2012.